redis-developer/speedup-slowapp-with-redis-di/README.md

 	terraform output
 	```

-	This will show the host, port, and password for your new Redis database.
+	This will show the host and port from your new target database.

 Once you have done with this demo, you can destroy the database: